You are here

 Is the COVID-19 vaccine effective?

 Yes.
 Early results show greater than 95% effectiveness on non-pregnant adults.
-Since only non-pregnant adults participated in the early clinical trials for various COVID-19 vaccines, it may not be recommended for children or pregnant adults at first.
+Since only non-pregnant adults participated in the early clinical trials for various COVID-19 vaccines, it may not be recommended for children at first.
 However, clinical trials continue to expand their recruitment into more populations and the groups recommended to receive the vaccines could grow in the near future.

 How does the COVID-19 vaccine work?